-The controller for this water heater will store a history of ten of the last Fault and Warning conditions that occurred.
-This is stored in the Fault History.
+The controller for this water heater will store a history of the most recent ten Fault and Warning conditions that occurred and store them in the Fault History.
 The information about the fault or warning will include diagnostic information as well as an estimate of how long ago the fault occurred.